The BAWSI Rollers program provides fun, adaptive physical activities for girls and boys with physical, cognitive and hearing disabilities.

 Teachers & Aides provide individual assistance with activities

-School administrators who help with recruitment, registration & retention
+School administrators help with recruitment, registration & retention

 Current BAWSI Rollers Sites